CrowdStrike/omigo-data-analytics/README.md

  * Advanced APIs for doing join, aggregate, sampling, time window, and processing json data.
  * Support for ETL kind of data collected periodically over long period of time.
  * APIs designed to work with 100s of columns.
- * Out of the box support for data with changing schema.
+ * Out of the box support for schema evolution.
  * Visualization APIs to provide simple interface to matplotlib, seaborn, and other popular libraries.

 ## Primary use cases